felix-lang/felix/doc/tutorial/pythagoras.rst

 The `fun` binder is used here to define a function.
 Then we give the function name we want to use, in this case `hypot`.

-Then, in paranthesis we give a comma separated list of paramater specifications.
+Then, in paranthesis we give a comma separated list of parameter specifications.
 Each specification is the name of the parameter, followed by its type.